alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 Run `cf orgs` to list the orgs your user account can access.

-To see [quota](/#quotas) information about an org, you can either:

-- run `cf org ORGNAME`, where `ORGNAME` is the name of the org
-- select the appropriate org in the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login) (requires sign in) and check the __Memory__ total in the top right corner of the screen
+To see [quota](/#quotas) information about an org, you can select the appropriate org in the [GOV.UK PaaS admin tool](https://login.cloud.service.gov.uk/login) (requires sign in) and check the __Memory__ total in the top right corner of the screen.
+The amount of information you can see depends on your user role within the org.
+For example, org managers can see all quota information, whereas space developers can only see information on spaces that they are members of.

+You can also run `cf org ORGNAME` to see [quota](/#quotas) information about an org, where `ORGNAME` is the name of the org.

 Your user account will be initially assigned to 1 org by the PaaS team and then you can choose to belong to additional orgs.
 You can contact [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to request more orgs.